 - Improving outcomes for people impacted by COVID-19 disorders through preventive and treatment strategies designed to optimize health.

 - Teaching the public ways to prevent transmission of the virus and to advocate for the best possible care.

 - Coordinating and accelerating the formation of research studies that will support effective prevention and therapeutic treatments for all impacted by COVID-19.

 We accomplish these goals by sponsoring high quality medical education for both the public and health care providers, via the publication of scientific manuscripts, media interviews, and medical lectures for medical providers and the public.

 Our funding needs are

-- To conduct a public awareness campaign to promote disease prevention and early treatment by hiring media and public relations professionals to engage and optimize use of radio, print, television, and social media to gain awareness and interest into our medical insights and effective treatment protocols, in particular the recently proven prophylaxis and early treatment protocol called I-MASK+.
+- To conduct a public awareness campaign to promote disease prevention and early treatment by hiring media and public relations professionals to engage and optimize the use of radio, print, television, and social media to gain awareness of, and interest in, our medical insights and effective treatment protocols, in particular the recently proven prophylaxis and early treatment protocol called I-MASK+.